sipbs-compbiol/template_bioinformatics_project/README.md

 # README.md `bioinformatics_project_template`

-This repository is a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) intended to make it simpler for undergraduate and postgraduate bioinformatic project students to get started with their own `git` and GitHub repositories.
+This repository is a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) intended to make it easier for undergraduate and postgraduate bioinformatics project students to get started with their own `git` and GitHub repositories.

-> The advice in this repository and template is based on that in the [ten great papers on this page](https://widdowquinn.github.io/ten_great_papers/), though they contain far more information and advice than can be included here.
+> The advice in this repository and template is based on that in the [ten great papers on this page](https://widdowquinn.github.io/ten_great_papers/), though they contain much more information and advice than can be included here.

 <!-- TOC -->